-The County has e-mail and internet access systems in place for County business.
-We also have software and systems in place that can monitor and record all internet usage.
-The e-mail and internet access systems in place are the sole property of the County.
-The technology is in place for business related to the County.
-Employees may use the technology for limited personal purposes as long as that use does not interfere with the employee's work, or jeopardize the integrity of the County computer system, e-mail system or internet access.
+The County may provide employees with access to technology resources to assist in the performance of their work (including, but not limited to, telephones, cell phones, voice mail, text messaging, email, software, laptop computers, tablets, desktop computers, hard drives, servers, internet, and intranet access.
+The County reserves the right to monitor employee usage of technology resources.
+The technology resources are the sole property of the County.
+Employees may use the technology resources for limited personal purposes as long as that use does not interfere with the employee's work, violate the County's policies, or jeopardize the integrity of the County's technology resources.
 The technology may not be used for any purpose which would violate County policies or state or federal law.
-If an employee is found to be abusing the technology, his or her access may be limited or eliminated altogether.
-An employee is also subject to discipline, up to and including termination.
-Nothing on the internet system or any property of the County, including phones or voice mail, is or can become the private property of any employee.
+If an employee is found to be abusing the technology resources, the employee is subject to disciplinary action, up to and including termination.
+The County also reserves the right to limit or eliminate an employee's use of or access to its technology resources.
+Nothing stored on the County's technology resources is or can become the private property of any employee.